Xeragus/what_do_rappers_say/README.md

 First, we will structure the data in a better way.
 As noticed before, our data per rapper is a list of lyrics.
 So, we have to transform it into one single text.
 We will write a function that will accept a list of lyrics and will return one single text.
 That can only mean one thing...

 ## 3. Structure data
-So, first we will merge our data into a single text, and then we will put it in the following formats:
+So, first we will merge our data into single text, and then we will put it in the following formats:
 - Corpus - collection of song lyrics from every rapper
 - Word Matrix - matrix format of every word used in the Corpus